jd-perez96/MUSI-11763-Final-Assignment/README.md

 ## Features

+- Place the images in the `data` folder for better organization.
 - DICOM image loading using `pydicom` and header exploration
 - Visualization of 2D slices and 3D volumes
 - Basic 3D segmentation using Region Growing